Guide To Great Trout Fishing Locations In Montana

 Montana is renowned for its exceptional trout fishing opportunities, offering anglers the chance to pursue a variety of trout species in its lakes and rivers.
+The purpose of this page is to share basic information about trout fishing and identify trout fishing waters in the state.
 The state boasts several trout species, including rainbow trout, brown trout, cutthroat trout, brook trout, and lake trout.

 The state of Montana keeps records of exceptional trout caught by anglers, highlighting the impressive fish that roam its waters.
 The current state records include giant trout such as a 37-pound lake trout, a 34-pound brown trout, and a 30-pound rainbow trout, showcasing the immense potential for trophy-sized catches.